AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 **Please do not use a MIFARE Ultralight or Ultralight C tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
 Using these tags with the app may brick your tag.

-The tutorial to this app is available on medium.com: ... please be patient
+The tutorial to this app is available on medium.com: https://medium.com/@androidcrypto/explore-a-mifare-ultralight-ev1-nfc-tag-android-java-a23d0b4b0ea5

 ## Data Sheet